emrcrz/Heat-Transfer/README.md

 # Heat-Transfer
-A conduction problem solved by numerical approach
+I will share some heat transfer problems solved by numerical approach on this repository.